makersacademy/chitter-challenge/README.md

 * Rubocop for static code analysis and linting
 * PostgreSQL as the database
 * WEBrick as the web server
+* HTML for structuring the web pages
+* CSS for  styling the web pages

 Frameworks:
 * Sinatra as the web framework